HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-      : DEP    ( 0x05 ) : r         :Z :A :I : 0            : len          : pos          : b         :
+      : DEP    ( 0x06 ) : r         :Z :A :I : 0            : len          : pos          : b         :
       :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The instruction extracts the right justified bit field of length "len" in general register "b" and deposits this field in the general register "r" at the specified position.
 The "pos" field specifies the rightmost bit for the bit field to deposit.
 It is encoded as 31- pos.
 The "len" field specifies the bit size if the field to extract.
 The extracted bit field is stored right justified in the general register "r".
-The Z bit clears the target register "r" before storing the bit field, the I bit specifies that the instruction bits 28..31 contain an immediate value instead of a register.
+The "Z" bit clears the target register "r" before storing the bit field, the "I" bit specifies that the instruction bits 28..31 contain an immediate value instead of a register.
 If the "A" bit is set, the shift amount control register is used for obtaining the position value.

 #### Operation